phyphox/phyphox-arduino/README.md

 1. CRC32 library
 2. ARM mbed library for Nano33 BLE
 3. Add c++11 compiler flag for the compiler.
 I used several c++11 things...

+In phyphox type the '+' and then the Bluetooth symbol.
+A device with name 'Arduino' will appear in the list.
+Click on it here you go.